benkiefer/ember-cli-gradle-plugin/README.md

      ./gradlew clean

-## The NpmInstall Task
+## The JsPackageInstall Task
 ---------

-Shells out to npm and executes the install command.
+Shells out to a JavaScript package installer and executes an install command.

 Example:

-     ./gradlew npmInstall
+     ./gradlew jsPackageInstall

 ## The Test Task
 ---------

 Shells out to Ember CLI and executes the test command.
-Also executes the NpmInstall task.
+Also executes the JsPackageInstall task.
 The `check` task depends on `test`.

 Example: